How do I work the bike?

 Are Westhill Bikes road legal?

-Yes they are.
+Yes, they are.
 The main criteria for electric bikes are that they are not over 250 watt and that their speed is limited to 15.5mph (25kph).
-They must also have sensors which cut off the power when the breaks are applied and comply to normal cycling legislations.
+They must also have sensors which cut off the power when the brakes are applied and comply to normal cycling legislations.

 How much maintenance will an electric bike need?

 The maintenance of an electric bike is very similar to a regular bike including: